MicrosoftDocs/learn/learn-pr/iot/develop-with-azure-digital-twins/ingest-data-into-azure-digital-twins/includes/5-setup-iot-hub.md

 ## Create an IoT Hub

 Use the Azure CLI to create a resource group and then add an IoT hub.
-For {resource group} use the one that was created for use by Azure Digital Twin and Azure Function.
+For {resource group} use the one that is created for use by Azure Digital Twin and Azure Function.

 1. Run the following [command to create an IoT hub](https://docs.microsoft.com/cli/azure/iot/hub#az-iot-hub-create) in your resource group, using a globally unique name for your IoT hub: